 These are two of the most spectacular treks in the world, but are neither strenuous nor difficult to access.
 This is the best guide to the Torres del Paine W Trek and Circuit Treks, in-print or online.
 This guide was inspired by Alison and I finding a scarcity of accurate and up-to-date information on how to plan for hiking Torres del Paine.
 In fact mainstream, supposedly reputable materials about the trek were missing essential information, out-of-date, or just plain wrong.
 Here is the information gathered from our recent Circuit Trek in Torres de Paine.

 Table of Quick Links to Plan Your Torres del Paine Trek

-In January, 2017, CONAF instituted quotas and we expect these to continue for 2018-2019 for both the W Trek and Circuit Trek
+In January, 2017 CONAF instituted quotas which will continue in 2018-2019 for both the W Trek and Circuit Trek

 You need to have all your campsite reservations in place before you enter the park.
 “You need to show reservations at each campsite in order to stay.
 This is being enforced.
 There are limited campsites so making your reservation is essential.
 (Overcrowding last year caused camp latrines to collapse and many people got sick.
 Due to this, multiple campsites are now permanently closed.)”

 There is a 80 person per day limit for the “Backside” (non-W portion) of the Circuit Trek.
 This is passively regulated by the campsite reservation system (that is, if you have all your campsite reservations you are part of the 80 people per day allowed).
 This is being strictly enforced!
 There is a guard house (Guardería Coirón) on the backside operated by CONAF and and you’ll be asked to show proof of your reservations to proceed.
 Note: We have received reports of trekkers without reservations being sent back. [see Official Park Trekking Map]